lpcvai/23LPCVC_Segmentation_Track-Sample_Solution/evaluation/README.md

 ## Directory Structure

 Here is the directory structure that will be used to evaluate solutions.
 The test directory will need to be created.
+#### Note: The solution.pyz stored here was developed with map_location=torch.device('cpu') as described in the main function in solution/main.py.
 ```
 evaluation
 ├── accuracy.py